knangia04/maker-taker-trading-strategies/report.md

 ### Team Members and Their Contributions

 - **[Khushi Kalra]**:
-  - Wrote initial code for the backtesting framework, allowing historical data to be analyzed in C++for the Market Making Strategy.
+  - Implementation and backtesting of Maker Strategy in Python using ipynb
   - Final Project Report

 - **[Siddarth Ananath]**: